floriov/CryptoPro/README.md

 - `npm install`
 - `npm start`

+### Instructions
 When the react app opens up in your browser, simply click on 'start stream' to see the live conversions of crypto into fiat currencies.
+You can also use the search function to look for any particular crypto currency.

 ##### Example Bitcoin JSON Object you get back from CryptoCompare